Non-Ministry Funded Employment Programs & Services

 Several non-ministry funded employment programs and services may be available to clients eligible for BC Employment and Assistance (BCEA).
 This topic summarizes major programs and services currently offered through federal and provincial government partners.

-The Ministry of Jobs, Tourism and Skills Training administers employment programs and services through the Canada-British Columbia Job Fund Agreement (CJFA), as well as programming for older workers and immigrants.
+The B.C.
+Government administers employment programs and services through the Canada-British Columbia Job Fund Agreement (CJFA), as well as programming for older workers and immigrants.
 This includes the BladeRunners program for youth.
 BCEA clients are eligible to access CJFA programming [for more information, see Additional Resources].

 The federal government also funds employment programming under the Aboriginal Skills and Employment Training Strategy (ASETS), the Opportunities Fund, and the Youth Employment Strategy.